SG Dynamo Schwerin (2003): History

-1953-2003
+1953–2003: Background

 Historically, SG Dynamo Schwerin refers to a sports community of the SV Dynamo sports association founded in 1953.
 SV Dynamo was the sport association related to the Volkspolizei and the Stasi.
-In 1990 SG Dynamo Schwerin (during the Peaceful Revolution renamed to PSV Schwerin) reached the FDGB Cup final, losing 2-1 against Dynamo Dresden.
-The next season PSV Schwerin played against Austria Wien in the UEFA Cup Winners' Cup, losing 0-2 after two games.
+In 1990 SG Dynamo Schwerin (during the Peaceful Revolution renamed to PSV Schwerin) reached the FDGB Cup final, losing 2–1 against Dynamo Dresden.
+The next season PSV Schwerin played against Austria Wien in the UEFA Cup Winners' Cup, losing 0–2 on aggregate.

 After the German reunification PSV Schwerin (after 1991 renamed to 1.
 FSV Schwerin) went through a number of mergers and finally in 2013 merged with FC Mecklenburg Schwerin.
 Therefore there is no formal historical link between the historical club and the new Dynamo founded in 2003, although the new SG Dynamo does place itself in the old Dynamo tradition.

-2003-current
+2003–present

 At first Dynamo competed in the Kreisliga.
 After three consecutive promotions, the club played for fourteen years in the Landesliga West in Mecklenburg-Vorpommern (7th level).
 Dynamo was promoted to the Verbandsliga Mecklenburg-Vorpommern on a points per game basis after the 2020/2021 season was cut short due to the corona virus pandemic.
 The next season the club achieved another promotion to the Oberliga Nordost (5th level).
+Dynamo Dresden legend, and former East German footballer of the year, Torsten Gütschow became the new coach of Dynamo for the 2023–24 season.
+However, due to lack of success in the 2023–24 NOFV-Oberliga Nord, Gütschow was dismissed after just two and a half months in office.

-Home Ground
+Stadium

 The home ground of Dynamo is Sportpark Lankow, which it shares with FC Mecklenburg Schwerin.

 Dynamo was based at the Paulshöhe sports centre until June 2022.
 The club and supporters unsuccessfully campaigned for the preservation of the Paulshöhe sports field as the oldest sports field in the city of Schwerin.
 In 2010, however, the city council decided to redevelop the sports area into a residential area.